- What we treat

 Speak with our admission teamCall now on 0330 111 2015

 For family members or work colleagues, this can be frustrating and painful in the extreme.
-It is the people surrounding the addicted person who often bear the brunt of consequences and see the person they care about spiraling further out of control.
+It is the people surrounding the addicted person who often bear the brunt of consequences, helplessly watching the person they care about spiralling further out of control.

 With the right support though, things can change.
 Addiction interventions can be a gold card to professional treatment when all seems lost.